sjpbailey/REST_API_Flask_Python_School_Repository/readme.md

-# My REST API Using FLASK
+# Stores REST API

-## Description

-This is a Udemy Class for REST API using Flask for a Store.

-## Implementation

-This repository is implemented using Flask in Python and is for a REST API using Flask for a Store.

-# Heroku updated
+This is built with Flask, Flask-RESTful, Flask-JWT, and Flask-SQULALlchemy.

+Deployed on Heroku.